 Generally, when we see or hear media about climate change, we’re faced with images of destruction: natural disasters, crumbling infrastructure, rising global temperatures, and falling levels of polar ice.
 And sadly, those are all realities – but there’s another reality, too.
 The communities coming together to envision, work for, and implement a better and brighter future.
 To close out Earth Month, we spoke to two people in our community about the role that connection, art, and joy play in the climate sector.

 What follows is an abridged version of our interview with Andre & Amer, facilitated by CSI Spadina Community Director Stefan Hostetter.
-Stay tuned for the audio release of this conversation on Green Majority (CIUT 89.5 fm) later this spring!
+Listen to the full conversation on Green Majority (CIUT 89.5 fm) here!

 Andre is the founder of Canadian Climate Challenge, a CSI Spadina member.
 Canadian Climate Challenge is a non partisan non profit organization, with the singular purpose of maximizing exposure and support of the community climate solutions enacted by some of our most important climate organizations and organizers, in their fight against the Climate Crisis.